-At The Tourism Towns Award ceremony in Dublin on the 6th of October 2016 Mulranny was awarded the Gold Award for Best Destination for Responsible Tourism.
+At the Responsible Tourism Award Ceremony in Dublin on the 6th of October 2016 Mulranny was awarded the Gold Award for Best Destination for Responsible Tourism.
 Mulranny was also awarded the highest accolade of Overall Winner at the ceremony.
 In November 2013 at the Fáilte Ireland Tourism Towns Award ceremony Mulranny was awarded the accolade of Ireland’s Best Small Tourism Town.
 Mulranny is a hidden treasure perched on the rugged Atlantic coast of Co.
 Mayo in Western Ireland and situated along The Wild Atlantic Way, a 2,500km coastal touring route.
 It offers stunning panoramic views over the vast seascape of Clew Bay, its archipelago of drowned drumlin islands, the vast Nephin mountain range and Bellacragher Bay.
 You can enjoy a wide range of activities when visiting Mulranny such as walking, golf, sea kayaking, surfing and swimming on the blue flag beaches, shore and sea angling, fine dining and excellent leisure facilities.
 The 42 km Great Western Greenway offers an exhilarating and safe cycling experience for all the family with gentle gradients, through some of the most spectacular landscapes and seascapes in Europe and the route passes right through Mulranny Village.

 Mulranny is located 25 minutes from Westport and 15 minutes from both Achill Island and Ballycroy National Park, it is the perfect base for exploring west Mayo.